es-tooling/module-replacements/docs/modules/qs.md

 - No polyfills for legacy Node versions, making this package dependency-free and reducing bundle-size.
 - Includes TypeScript types, eliminating the need to install a separate @types/ package.

+## neoqs
+[neoqs](https://www.npmjs.com/package/neoqs) is a fork of `qs` with the following core differences:

+- No polyfills for legacy Node versions, making this package dependency-free and reducing bundle-size.
+- Includes TypeScript types, eliminating the need to install a separate @types/ package.
+- ESM and CommonJS builds are provided.
+- Legacy mode supporting ES5.